vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 [Custom detection rules](custom-detection-rules.md) can be built from advanced hunting queries to help you proactively watch for events that might be indicative of breach activity and misconfigured devices.

-#### Actions and submissions
+#### Action center and submissions

 The [Action center](m365d-action-center.md) shows you the investigations created by automated investigation and response capabilities.
-This automated, self-healing in the Microsoft Defender portal can help security teams by automatically responding to specific events.
+This automated self-healing in the Microsoft Defender portal can help security teams by automatically responding to specific events.
 You can view actions applied to devices, the status of the actions, and approve or reject the automated actions.
+Navigate to the Action center page under **Investigation & response > Actions & submissions > Action center**.

 :::image type="content" source="/defender/media/portal/mde-in-portal/action-center-mde-small.png" alt-text="Screenshot of the Action center in the Microsoft Defender portal." lightbox="/defender/media/portal/mde-in-portal/action-center-mde.png":::

-You can submit files, email attachments, and URLs to Microsoft Defender for analysis in the [Submission portal](submission-guide.md).
+You can submit files, email attachments, and URLs to Microsoft Defender for analysis in the [Submission portal](/defender-endpoint/admin-submissions-mde.md).
 You can also view the status of the submissions and the results of the analysis.
+Navigate to the submssions page under **Investigation & response > Actions & submissions > Submissions**.

 ### Device inventory